pcs-agent/pcs-agent-ha/README.md

 - **Apps** — per-app ON/OFF toggle with live state from psutil (running/not running)
 - **Modes** — per-mode 3-state selector: `attiva` / `standby` / `disattiva`
 - **Auto-generated Lovelace dashboard** — a "PC Agent" panel appears in the HA sidebar automatically, no manual config needed
-- **Local push** — PC Agent pushes state via webhook when on the same network; falls back to cloud polling
+- **Local push** — PC Agent pushes state via webhook when on the same network.

 ---